-The Dell OpenManage Server Assistant CD utilizes a standard Web browser interface.
-Navigating the CD is accomplished by clicking the mouse on the various icons and text hyperlinks.
+The Dell OpenManage Server Assistant CD utilizes a standard web browser interface.
+Navigating the CD is accomplished by clicking the mouse on the various icons and text hyperlinks

-Click the Back icon to return to the previous screen.
-Click the Exit icon to exit the program.
-Exiting the program causes the system to reboot to the standard operating-system boot partition.
+Click Back to return to the previous screen.
+Click Exit to exit the program.
+Exiting the program causes the system to reboot to the standard operating system

-Setting Up Your Server
+Setting Up Your System

-If you purchase a system that does not have an operating system preinstalled by Dell or if you install an operating system at a later date, you should use the Server Setup option to configure your system or install your operating system.
+If you purchase a system that does not have an operating system preinstalled or if you install an operating system at a later date, you should use the Server Setup feature to install your operating system and configure your system.